maormoyal/microservices-architecture/README.md

 ## Project Overview

-This project is designed as a microservices architecture with separate services for managing users, orders, and payments.
-The services communicate with each other via RabbitMQ, enabling asynchronous processing of orders and payments.
+This project is a custom event-driven microservices system designed to handle a high volume of transactions.
+The system is built using Node.js, Express, MongoDB, and RabbitMQ.
+It consists of three main microservices: User Service, Order Service, and Payment Service.
+The system is designed to process different types of events and ensure data consistency across multiple services.

 ### Features